ohdsi-studies/StrategusStudyRepoTemplate/template_docs/install_using_polites/InstallUsingPolites.md

 		<b>Important: Don't forget to restart R.</b><br/>
 	</li>
 	<li>
 		<b>01-Init.R:</b> This script will run renv::restore().
-The renv::restore() sets your R environment to a spcific configuration that uses a specific set of pacakges and versions of each of those packages.
+The renv::restore() call sets your R environment to a spcific configuration that uses a specific set of pacakges and versions of each of those packages.
 It is a tool used to create somewhat of a frozen code release of the software we are creating and using here.
 	</li>
 	<li>
 		<b>02-install-reteculite.R:</b> This script installs the Python environment that will be used by R.